Luca06Luwa/Luca06Luwa/README.md

 ---
 ### Archived projects or projects that I don't want to work on anymore:

-- Clone Hero Control Panel (Made redundent by the upstream devs and by me adding CH to the scoop package manager).

 - Porting Clone Hero v1.0.0.4080-final to the scoop package manager (Didn't want to work out installers).

 - Packaging Frost Softwares programs to the scoop package manager (Didn't want to deal with it).